michaeljfriedman/COS418/raft/src/raft/design.md

       - Send log entry at last applied index to the applyCh
     - Wait for a fixed interval

+## Persisting

+According to the paper, we must "persist" the following state to recover from a crash: currentTerm, votedFor, and the log.
+So we persist everywhere we change one of these values, immediately after.

 ## Logging

 - Where to log: in every function, every path of execution, at notable points